 pattern is basically

-maintained, closer observations shows that some relative shifting is occurring between features.
+maintained, closer observations shows that some relative shifting occurs between features.

 The radiating lines on the shrunken coin are called "Luder's Lines".

-These are created as the coin is plastically deformed.
+These are sometimes created as the coin is plastically deformed.
 Luder's Lines are parallel

 to the direction of the applied shrinking force.
-The lines clearly delineate the radial forces that were applied to the coin.
+The lines clearly show the radial forces that were applied to the coin.